 Defendant argued that plaintiff was an at will employee and thus could be terminated without good cause.
 Defendant also argued that plaintiff was terminated because he was insubordinate on multiple occasions during his employment.
 The jury was not convinced by the defendant’s arguments, and awarded plaintiff $362,296 for breach of an implied in fact contract.

 At the end of the day, this case is a win for California employees.
 If an employer promises an employee certain benefits or long-term employment, and then fires that employee without good cause, then the employee may have a viable case despite California’s strong at-will policy.
-If you have been terminated, and your employer made promises to you during the course of your employment, then call a California labor law lawyer immediately to see if there is any legal recourse.
+If you have been wrongfully terminated, and your employer made promises to you during the course of your employment, then call a California employment lawyer immediately to see if there is any legal recourse.